Auditory Perception and Cognition

 Photo by Sigmund on Unsplash

-I study how people from different backgrounds experience the auditory world and the impact of their mental representations on human cognition and behavior.
-I develop new methods to enable large-scale online experiments in complex domains, such as high-dimensional perceptual spaces and high-precision tasks where participants' productions are recorded through the web browser.
+I study how people from different backgrounds experience the auditory world and the impact of their mental representations on music behaviou and culture.
+I am particularly interested in making auditory research more scalable and generalizable across cultures.
+For example, I develop new methods to enable large-scale online experiments in production modalities, where participants engage directly with auditory stimuli through singing or tapping.

 Manuel Anglada Tort